enterspeedhq/enterspeed-docs/docs/welcome.md

 At Enterspeed, we’re all about delivering high performance at scale with intelligent caching.

-Enterspeed lets you sync all of your content from your CMS (_e.g.
-Umbraco Cloud_), PIM, etc. to Enterspeed.
+Enterspeed lets you sync all of your content from your CMS, PIM, etc. to Enterspeed.
 This enables you to design a whole new front-end application, while still using data from your existing content system.

 _Not familiar with Enterspeed yet?
 Check out [Enterspeed.com](https://www.enterspeed.com/) for use cases and more._